CesiumGS/cesium-unreal/Documentation/developer-setup-windows.md

 ## CMake command-line for Android

-To cross-compile Cesium Native for Android, you will first need to have Ninja installed.
+To cross-compile Cesium Native for Android, ensure that you have [installed Android Studio and Android NDK](https://github.com/CesiumGS/cesium-unreal/blob/android-build-docs-update/Documentation/developer-setup-windows.md#for-cross-compiling-android-on-windows).
+Then you will need to have Ninja installed.
 With [chocolatey](https://chocolatey.org/install), you can run:

       choco install ninja